Prag8855/aab/content/guides/residence-permit.md

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
+There is no way to track your application.
 They [weeks or months](/guides/auslanderbehorde-wait-times) to reply, but they approve 99% of applications.[^41] If you wait more than 3 months, you can [sue the *Ausländerbehörde*](/guides/immigration-office#sue-the-auslanderbehorde), but it might not help.

 They might ask for more documents.
 If you can't reply to their email, [use the contact form](/guides/immigration-office#use-the-contact-form) again.